CubeLander/sage-llm/docs/contributing/model/multimodal.md

 ## 2. Specify processing information

-Next, create a subclass of [BaseProcessingInfo][vllm.inputs.multimodal.processing.BaseProcessingInfo] to provide basic information related to HF processing.
+Next, create a subclass of [BaseProcessingInfo][vllm.io.inputs.multimodal.processing.BaseProcessingInfo] to provide basic information related to HF processing.

 ### Maximum number of input items

-You need to override the abstract method [get_supported_mm_limits][vllm.inputs.multimodal.processing.BaseProcessingInfo.get_supported_mm_limits] to return the maximum number of input items for each modality supported by the model.
+You need to override the abstract method [get_supported_mm_limits][vllm.io.inputs.multimodal.processing.BaseProcessingInfo.get_supported_mm_limits] to return the maximum number of input items for each modality supported by the model.

 For example, if the model supports any number of images but only one video per prompt: